How to integrate Heyreach MCP with CrewAI

 Introduction

 This guide walks you through connecting Heyreach to CrewAI using the Composio tool router.
-By the end, you'll have a working Heyreach agent that can list all active outreach campaigns, get all leads from my main list, fetch linkedin accounts connected to heyreach, create a new empty prospect list through natural language commands.
+By the end, you'll have a working Heyreach agent that can list all active outreach campaigns, get all leads from your main list, fetch linkedin accounts connected to heyreach through natural language commands.

 This guide will help you understand how to give your CrewAI agent real control over a Heyreach account through Composio's Heyreach MCP server.